 Seasoning the Rack of Lamb

 Season the rack of lamb with salt and pepper and sear on all sides.
 Do this step in an oven safe skillet, like this cast iron pan.
-Then just rub dijon mustard all over the meat.
-This add complexity of flavor (tangy and spicy) to contrast the savory lamb underneath.
+Then just rub dijon mustard all over the meat (tangy and spicy compliments the rich, savory flavor of lamb).
 Now, dip it in the breadcrumb mixture – breadcrumbs, olive oil, garlic, rosemary, and thyme.
 I like to wrap a bit of tinfoil around the bone tips to prevent burning.

 Remember that skillet from searing the lamb?
 Place the potatoes on the bottom of that same pan (yep, it’s a one pan kind of meal).
 Season with salt and red chili flakes.
 You could also add extra rosemary and thyme sprigs to the skillet to infuse the potatoes with a slice of lemon.
 Now rest the lamb right on top of the potatoes.
 Into the oven it goes for 14 minutes for medium rare.